jaeyunsung/RA_Autoantibodies_2023/README.md

 library(ggfortify)
 ```

-# Data used for this study
+# Data used in this study

 The raw autoantibody abundance (RFU) data and the quantile normalized data are all available in the 'data' directory.